rpatterson/interview/notes.rst

 if you intended me to implement something from scratch can you provide additional direction as to how to put bounds on the solution.
 IOW, how to *not* end up reimplementing an existing NLP library.

+In the meantime, without teaching myself NLP more in depth, I opted for matching questions to the corresponding sentence in the paragraph based on the largest intersection of normalized words in common.
+As I didn't end up using much of the NLP library, it might be worth it to remove that dependency if this were intended for actual use.